thesuhas/CS302-SE-Notes/Unit 2/04 Software Architecture.md

 Provides the following:

 - **Vocabulary**: set of elements such as clients, servers, pipes, etc.
-- **Design Rules**: defines how various componenets are connected to each other.
+- **Design Rules**: defines how various components are connected to each other.
 - **Semantics**: well-defined meaning to why the components are connected the way they are.
 - **Analysis**: styles provide analytics that can be done on systems built that way such as deadlock detection, scheduling, etc.